The ultimate pop diva Christmas playlist

 "Merry Christmas, Happy New Year," Ingrid Michaelson & Zooey Deschanel

-Two of our favorite festive singer-songwriters teamed up in 2021 for a track of such cozy sweetness, the only possible way to capture it visually was with a music video of stuffed bunnies wearing knit sweaters hanging Christmas lights.
+Two of our favorite festive singer-songwriters teamed up in 2021 for a track of such cozy sweetness, the only possible way to capture it visually was with a music video of stuffed bunnies wearing knit sweaters and hanging Christmas lights.

 "Can You See," Fifth Harmony